dddware/bot-de-qualiter/README.md

 $ npm start
 ```

-Latest videos from each channel will be stored locally in the `latest.json` file.
+Latest videos from each channel (matching the `q` parameter, if there is one) will be stored locally in the `latest.json` file.
 Whenever this tool runs and a latest video changes, its link will be posted to the relevant Discord channel.

 ```sh
 $ npm run reset